oracle/weblogic-kubernetes-operator/site/helm-charts.md

 EOF
 ```

+**Note** Oracle strongly recommends that you create a new service account to be used exclusively by tiller and grant
+`cluster-admin` to that service account, rather than using the `default` one.

 ## Operator's Helm chart configuration

 The operator Helm chart is pre-configured with default values for the configuration of the operator.